ntmoore/ntmoore.github.io/broken_things/broken_things.md

 # Broken things

-Here's a list of broken things that I broke, repaired, or gave up on.
+Here's a list of broken things that I have noticed, broken, repaired, or gave up on.
 These are my opinions, not those of the University or the State of Minnesota.
 I'm not involved in any lawsuit!

 ## Inside my house
 [Maytag dishwasher](dishwasher.md) that ate itself and turned into a toaster.